Pentagrams and Pomegranates

 They had, at least, one more solitary hour of quiet before the hurry and bustle of the day.

 After an hour had passed, Grabiner consulted his wristwatch with the aid of another witch light.
 His timing was so uncanny it was as if he had an internal chronometer.
-On this day of all days he could not afford to be tardy for anything.
+On this day of all days he could not afford to be tardy for anything, not and retain even the final limp shreds of his formerly distant, forbidding persona.

-Not and not have it be whispered that he had been late because he had lingered in bed with his young wife.
+He would not allow it to be whispered that he had been late because he had lingered in bed with his young wife.
 He would not take it for granted that the news that he had taken Amoretta back up to his room with him had not already run through the entire campus like a wildfire through drought-dry grass.
-After all, any number of girls had seen him in Horse Hall in the dead of night.
-Grabiner sat up in bed and stretched to flip on the bedside lamp and by necessity a drowsy Amoretta was pulled against his back.
+After all, any number of girls had seen him in Horse Hall in the dead of night, and the girl did have two roommates - although now he supposed they were former roommates.
+Grabiner sat up in bed and stretched to flip on the bedside lamp and by necessity, a drowsy Amoretta was pulled against his back.

 "Wake up," he ordered, glancing over his shoulder at her sleepy face.
 She was rubbing at her eyes with her free hand.
 He turned back to her and began to work on the knots binding their wrists together.
 He made short work of them and was soon flexing his wrist and his fingers.
 They were a bit stiff from having been held in one position all night long.
 Amoretta was not fully awake yet, so he took her by her right shoulder and shook her a few times.
 "Wake up now, Amoretta.
 You can't sleep while I'm not here to ward you."